algogrit/Training/README.md

 # Training

-Planned training courses to be offered to students and for corporate-env.
+Planned training courses to be offered to students and for corporate environment.